Hatchards

-Hatchards claims to be the oldest bookshop in the United Kingdom, founded on Piccadilly in 1797 by John Hatchard.
-After one move, it has been at the same location on Piccadilly next to Fortnum & Mason since 1801, and the two stores are also neighbours in St. Pancras railway station as of 2014.
-It has a reputation for attracting high-profile authors and holds three Royal Warrants granted by the Queen, the Prince of Wales and the Duke of Edinburgh respectively.
+Hatchards is an English bookshop claiming to be the oldest in the United Kingdom, founded on Piccadilly in 1797 by John Hatchard.
+After one move, it has been at the same location on Piccadilly next to Fortnum & Mason since 1801, and the two stores are also neighbours in St Pancras railway station as of 2014.
+It has a reputation for attracting high-profile authors and holds three royal warrants granted by King Charles III, Queen Elizabeth II, and Prince Philip.

 History

-The oldest bookshop in the United Kingdom, Hatchards was founded at 173 Piccadilly, London, by John Hatchard in 1797.
+Claiming to be the oldest bookshop in the United Kingdom, Hatchards was founded at 173 Piccadilly, London, by John Hatchard in 1797.
 It moved within Piccadilly in 1801, to No.189–190; the site of the first shop was cleared in 1810 for the Egyptian Hall to be built.
 The second shop had a numbering change to 187, in 1820.
 It still trades today from the same address, and Hatchard's portrait can be seen on the staircase of the shop.

 It was founded with a collection of merchandise bought from Simon Vandenbergh, a bookseller of the 18th century.

 In 1939 Hatchards was acquired for £6,000 by convicted fraudster Clarence Hatry, on his release from prison.
 He turned the ailing business around, and in 1946 he also acquired the T. Werner Laurie Ltd. publishing firm.

 Hatchards was acquired by William Collins, Sons in 1956.
 In the 1980s it expanded the number of its retail outlets, opening branches across the UK.
-It was bought by Pentos in 1990, and Pentos was later acquired by Waterstone's who rebranded all but the flagship store.
+It was bought by Pentos in 1990, and Pentos was later acquired by Waterstones who rebranded all but the flagship store.
+Waterstones also owns Hodges Figgis (founded in 1768), which is the oldest bookshop in Ireland.

 Operations

-It has a reputation for attracting high-profile authors and holds three Royal Warrants.
-Oscar Wilde’s favourite bookshop, the writer signed his books sitting at the ground floor main table – today known as Oscar's table.
+It has a reputation for attracting high-profile authors and holds three royal warrants.
+Oscar Wilde's favourite bookshop, the writer signed his books sitting at the ground floor main table—today known as Oscar's table.